AitonGoldman/pinball_rules/cheatsheet.md

   * goes on flipper or shooter (td discretion) or other feature if none of that works
 * Multiball stuck ball
   * goes on single flipper ( or shooter if it can't go on flippers )
+* Stuck balls that would have hit a kickback
+  * Kickback is trigerred and ball is considered a stuck ball
+  * Does NOT include manually triggered kickback devices
+* Stuck ball during multiball
+  * Player must make effort to "gain control"
+  * Alert TD

 # Immediate Drain
 * Drain not registered/ball goes to shooter lane